dunialabs/peta-desk/README.md

 ## License

-This project is licensed under the [Elastic License 2.0 (ELv2)](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

-**What We Encourage**
-Subject to the terms of the Elastic License 2.0, you are encouraged to:
+You are encouraged to:

 * Freely review, test, and verify the safety and reliability of this product.
 * Modify and adapt the code for your own use cases.
 * Apply and integrate this project in a wide variety of scenarios.
 * Contribute improvements, bug fixes, and other enhancements that help evolve the codebase.

-**Key Restrictions**:

-* You may not provide the software to third parties as a hosted or managed service.
-* You may not remove or circumvent license key functionality.
-* You may not remove or obscure licensing notices.

 For detailed terms, see the [LICENSE](./LICENSE) file.